Born to Do It: Commercial performance

-Born to Do It debuted at number one on the UK Albums Chart, selling 225,320 copies in its first week, in doing so, the album became the fastest-selling debut album ever by a British male solo act, a record the album still holds.
-The album has since been listed as the 45th-fastest-selling album ever.
-The album went on to be certified 6× Platinum by the British Phonographic Industry (BPI) for shipments of 1.8 million copies.
-The album went on to become the 35th-best-selling album of the decade in the United Kingdom.
-It has sold over 1.94 million copies in the UK as of April 2020.
+Born to Do It debuted at number one on the UK Albums Chart, selling 225,320 copies in its first week.
+In doing so, it became the fastest-selling debut album ever by a British male solo act, a record the album still holds.
+Born to Do It has since been listed as the 45th-fastest-selling album ever and went on to be certified 6× Platinum by the British Phonographic Industry (BPI) for shipments of 1.8 million copies.
+It went on to become the 35th-best-selling album of the decade in the United Kingdom.
+The album has sold over 1.94 million copies in the UK as of April 2020.

-Born to Do It was a huge success worldwide, in Australia, it debuted at number eight on the week of 24 September 2000, the album went on to peak at number two on the Australian Albums Chart, where it stayed for five weeks.
+Born to Do It was a huge success worldwide.
+In Australia, it debuted at number eight on the week of 24 September 2000, going on to peak at number two on the Australian Albums Chart, where it stayed for five weeks.
 Born to Do It spent 52 weeks (one year) on the chart and was certified 4× Platinum by the Australian Recording Industry Association for shipments of 280,000 copies.
 The album saw similar success in New Zealand where it also peaked at number two on the charts and spent a total of 51 weeks before eventually being certified Platinum.

 Prior to the album's US release, it had sold 3.5 million copies worldwide.
 Born to Do It peaked at number 11 on the US Billboard 200 and spent 62 weeks on the chart, and was eventually certified Platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies.
 The album was listed as the 156th-best-selling album on the year in the United States.
 As well as appearing on the Billboard 200, the album also peaked at number 12 on the US Top R&B/Hip-Hop Albums chart.
 The album has sold eight million copies worldwide.